graysonlee123/Vue-Subscription-Tracker/README.md

 [] Tab onto date picker
 [] filter by tag, payment method

+[x] Avatar uploading bar and general better ui
+[x] Restrict avatars to jpg and png
+[x] Handle new user avatars
+- CORS Policy blocking new user avatar for picture input
-[x] Vertical align arrow on modals
+- Heroku is ephemeral (deletes everything and starts fresh each dyno); need to look into Firebase [x] Vertical align arrow on modals
 [x] Look into removing vue-moment dependency
 [x] Sanitize user information on signup